BOLAJISHOKANBI/alx-low_level_programming/README.md

-This contains details on C programming
+This contains projects on C programming